 The gallery system at Cedar Crest College is an educational arm of the art department and a public agent for the college.
 The mission of the campus galleries is to present exhibitions that introduce our community to innovative ideas and timely concepts about the practice of making art .Our exhibition programming leans toward contemporary art that directly relates to the art major curriculum.
 At the heart of the liberal arts, the gallery system becomes a vehicle for inspiring dialogue across academic disciplines.

 Blaney Hall (BHA): The central structure on the campus Blaney Hall, re-named in honor of President Dorothy Gulbenkian Blaney in May 2006, houses administrative offices of the president, provost, chief financial officer, institutional advancement, admissions, finance, human resources, marketing & communications, the School of Adult and Graduate Education, financial aid, alumnae affairs, and student accounts.
-Four multimedia classrooms and a computer lab also are located in this building.
+Three multimedia classrooms and two computer labs are also located in this building.

-Butz Hall: Butz Hall contains space for resident students, the center for diversity and inclusion, the student newspaper The Crestiad, the forensic speech team, and the college radio station (CCC Radio).
+Butz Hall: Butz Hall contains space for resident students, the center for diversity and inclusion, the student newspaper The Crestiad, the forensic speech team, and the college radio station (WCCC Radio).

 Campus Technology: The campus technology environment includes 12 computer labs and 37 classrooms.
 Internet access, e-mail and shared resources (such as application software and laser printers) are available to students through their campus network accounts.
-Scanners are located in several computer labs.
+Multifunction color printing and scanning is available across campus to students via their ID card.
 Wireless internet access is available throughout the campus, including the residence halls.
 Computer classrooms and labs are found in academic departments and the residence halls.
 The Allen Center for Nutrition, located in the Miller Family Building, has a classroom/lab with 24 stations.
 The psychology labs are located in Curtis Hall.
-The Hamilton Boulevard Building hosts one 10-station computer lab and 5 technology-equipped classrooms.
-Wireless internet service is available throughout the entire building.
-A Mac lab in the Dorothy Rider Pool Science Center serves students in the biological sciences.
+The Hamilton Boulevard Building hosts one 10-station computer lab, one 30 station computer lab and 5 technology-equipped classrooms.
+A computer lab in the Dorothy Rider Pool Science Center serves students in the biological sciences.
 Funded by a grant from the Keck Foundation, a lab for computational biology and bioinformatics resides in the Miller Family Building.
-A 20-station Convergence Lab in the Cressman Library is available to all Communications and Art majors.
+A Convergence Computing Lab in the Cressman Library is available to all Communications and Art majors.
 Designated computer labs are staffed by trained student consultants, who gain valuable work experience, while working alongside Information Technology staff to provide computer support for the campus community.
-Online services include web-based email, MyCedarCrest (my.cedarcrest.edu), as well as online and web-enhanced courses.

 Cable Communications: The College maintains a text-based College information channel, which is accessible from every cabled television on campus.
 The audio portion of the channel includes the student-run radio station.
 Additional channels are available for in-house programming.
 These are used for centralized audio/visual distribution (e.g., of taped lectures and events), and are linked to the College’s distance learning facility.
 A campus satellite dish receives a broad range of educational transmissions (both national and international) and can be received from any cable television on campus.